PENGUINS (31-12-1) at CANUCKS (23-13-8)

 Season series: This is the second and final game between the Pittsburgh Penguins and Vancouver Canucks.
 Sidney Crosby and Chris Kunitz each had a goal and two assists, and Evgeni Malkin had the shootout winner in Pittsburgh's 4-3 win at Consol Energy Center on Oct.
 19. Kevin Bieksa assisted on all three Vancouver goals.

 Penguins: This is the start of a three-game road trip through western Canada for Pittsburgh, which got two key pieces to the puzzle back Sunday against the Winnipeg Jets.
 Kris Letang, who had been sidelined since Dec.
-13, saw 24:31 of ice time and picked up an assist.
+13, played a game-high 24:31 of ice time and picked up an assist.
 Malkin, out since Dec.
 14, scored twice and added an assist.
-Matt Niskanen scored with 7:22 remaining as the Penguins won 6-5 in a back-and-forth affair.
+Matt Niskanen scored the game-winner with 7:22 remaining as the Penguins won 6-5 in a back-and-forth affair.

 "We have a good structure here.
 We're always going to have a good chance to win because of that," defenseman Rob Scuderi said in the Pittsburgh Post-Gazette.
 "But you can't teach what those guys have.
 Their vision, the ability to make guys miss, to open up space for someone else.
 That's strictly a feel thing.
 They have it.
 That's why they're special."

-Canucks: Lack was 1-1-1 in three starts during Luongo's previous injury absence and Joacim Eriksson, who served as his backup during that stretch, was recalled again from the American Hockey League if Luongo doesn't dress again Tuesday.
+Canucks: Lack was 1-1-1 in three starts during Luongo's previous injury absence and it's expected Joacim Eriksson, who served as his backup, would be recalled again from the American Hockey League if Luongo doesn't dress again Tuesday.